 The native freshwater mollusk fauna of the Hawaiian Islands includes very few species, most in the families Lymnaeidae and Neritidae (Cowie et al. 1997).
 However, a greater number of alien species has been introduced to the islands (Cowie 1997, 1998) and these species now dominate the mollusk fauna of most freshwater ecosystems, especially those that have been modified for human use.
-A total of three species of snails, one species of clam, and one species of freshwater limpet were identified during this survey (Table 2).
-Of these mollusk species, four are introduced and the status of the freshwater limpet, Ferrisia sharpi, is cryptogenic (uncertain).
+A total of four species of snails, one species of clam, and one species of freshwater limpet were identified during this survey (Table 2).
+Of these mollusk species, four are introduced and the status of the freshwater limpet, Ferrisia sharpi, is cryptogenic (uncertain), but most likely an introduced and the status of the freshwater limpet, Ferrisia sharpi, is cryptogenic (uncertain), but most likely an introduced.
+The lymnaeid snail species found in Kahana and Uwau Streams also has a cryptogenic origin.
 The species of introduced snails collected during the present study are all widespread throughout the Hawaiian Islands, as is the introduced Asiatic clam (Corbicula fluminea).
-Apple snails (Pomacea) are a pest species of great concern (Cowie

-2001), and although they were collected in large numbers in lower Waikāne Stream immediately adjacent to Kamehameha Highway by R. Englund in 1995 (Lach and Cowie 1999) none were observed in the same areas during 2002, or in any of the areas surveyed during this study.
+Apple snails (Pomacea) are a pest species of great concern (Cowie 2001), and although they were collected in large numbers in lower Waikāne Stream immediately adjacent to Kamehameha Highway by R. Englund in 1995 (Lach and Cowie 1999) none were observed in the same areas during 2002, or in any of the areas surveyed during this study.

 Little is known about the biology of the very small (< 6 mm) and inconspicuous F. sharpi, and although originally described from Hawaii this species is broadly distributed throughout the tropical Pacific (Cowie 1997).
 Ferrisia sharpi appears to be mainly limited in distribution to streams near urban areas, and is also highly tolerant of alien species and disturbed water quality conditions, and all of these indicators provide some evidence this species is introduced.
-This tiny limpet likely has little detrimental effect on native stream organisms.
+This tiny limpet likely has little detrimental effect on native stream organisms, especially considering that it is generally found in disturbed streams.